What are dads for, if not to advise their sons on how to get their jollies without embarrassing the family?

 "Perhaps having married someone who is like Philip, it is difficult to go on expressing emotion to an unemotional person," mused the Queen's cousin Margaret Rhodes, according to Tina Brown's The Diana Chronicles, which compares Philip's style to onetime U.S. Defense Secretary Donald Rumsfeld, "another ball-shriveling 'leader of men.'"

 "Philip is very good with children," countered Philip's cousin Patricia, daughter of Lord Louis "Dickie" Mountbatten, according to Sally Bedell Smith's 2017 biography Prince Charles: The Passions and Paradoxes of an Improbable Life.
 "It is quite untrue that he didn't care.
 He was trying to help Charles develop character in his life, knowing the life he had to leave."

 Meanwhile, Charles' great-uncle Dickie Mountbatten (who had a famously open marriage with Countess Edwina Mountbatten), was a majorly influential figure in his life.
 In 1974, Dickie advised his nephew in a letter to "sow his wild oats and have as many affairs as he can before settling down."

 Prince Charles was introverted, less so than Princess Anne, who handled their father's characteristic ribbing more naturally.
-As a child he gravitated toward his maternal grandmother, Elizabeth, the Queen Mother, and they would remain close until her death in 2002 at the age of 101.
-Charles was more artistic and cerebral than athletic (though he was a good shot and was an avid polo player), which he guessed correctly disappointed his father.
+As a child Charles gravitated toward his maternal grandmother, Elizabeth, the Queen Mother, and they would remain close until her death in 2002 at the age of 101.
+Charles was more artistic and cerebral than athletic (though he was a good shot and an avid polo player), which he guessed correctly disappointed his father.